Stealth

 Please Log in or Create an account to join the conversation.

-Replied by jojobird on topic Stealth
+by jojobird

 Well indeed, it does, but the prolem of elite is that it is one sided. it changes the sensed brightnesses for you, but does not change how others see you...
 I would like it even for everyone